 Your healthcare provider may give you antidiarrheal medicines.
-You may also need a medicine (mesalamine) to reduce inflammation.
-Or you may need a medicine (cholestyramine) that stops bile acids if you still have symptoms.
+You may also need budesonide, mesalamine, bismuth subsalicylate, or cholestyramine if you still have symptoms.

 If the medicines you take make your symptoms worse, your healthcare provider may stop your treatment with those medicines.

-Most people respond well to medicines.
-But relapses may happen.
-If your symptoms come back often, you might need to start taking certain medicines on a long-term basis.
+Most people only need to take medicines for a short time.
+The majority of people respond well to medicines.
+If your symptoms come back, you might need to start taking these medicines again for a short time.

 Changing your diet

 You may need to avoid foods that make your diarrhea worse.
-These may include dairy products, caffeine, artificial sweeteners, and foods high in fat.
+These can include dairy products, caffeine, artificial sweeteners, and foods high in fat.
 Some people with this condition also do well on a gluten-free diet.
-It's also important to drink plenty of fluids to prevent dehydration.

 What are the complications of lymphocytic colitis?